Love Can't Turn Around: "Love Can't Turn Around" by Farley "Jackmaster" Funk (1986)

 Hearing Steve Hurley's version of the song, Farley "Jackmaster" Funk, who was living with Hurley at the time, teamed up with producer Jesse Saunders to make his own version.
 Keeping some of Hurley's instrumental arrangement and the bassline riff from Hayes' original, Farley changed the hook line from "I Can't Turn Around" to "Love Can't Turn Around" and dropped the rest of Hayes' original lyric, substituting new words by Vince Lawrence.
 In some versions, for example the "Vocal Club" version and the radio edit, he also inserted a chorus section sung by female vocalists, and a synthesizer played piano melody.

 The lead vocals on Farley's version were performed by Darryl Pandy, who had a Broadway and opera background and been a lead performer with the choir of Chicago's Church of Universal Awareness.
 Pandy also performed the song in the official music video and did a "flamboyant performance" on the British TV show Top of the Pops that made him famous.
 Pandy's performance can be heard best and most extensively on the "Vocal Club Mix", the "Houseappella" and the "Dub Can' Turn Around" versions of the song.

 Farley's record was a club hit, but also crossed over into the mainstream in the UK, where it was released by London Records.
 The track entered the UK Singles Chart in the week ending August 27, 1986, and peaked at number 10 five weeks later.

 At the time, writing credits were given to Farley Keith and Vince Lawrence, though it was later agreed through a deal with Universal Music that Hayes' song was the inspiration, and it is now officially credited to Hayes.
 Following the success of Farley's "Love Can't Turn Around", J.M.
 Silk's version of "I Can't Turn Around" also charted in the UK, reaching a peak of number 62.

-In 1996, Farley's version was re-released in the UK, and peaked at number #40.
+In 1996, Farley's version was re-released in the UK, and peaked at number No. 40.